 There are many contexts where rejecting a tip is no negative thing, but it must be done by communicating the reasons to the person.

-Tipping is definitely a symbol of gratitude for receiving good service, therefore it is a practice that has spread throughout much of the world.
+Tipping is a symbol of gratitude for receiving good service, therefore it is a practice that has spread throughout much of the world.

-In this sense, refusing a tip can be considered a gesture of rudeness or a rejection of thanks.
+In this sense, refusing a tip can be considered a gesture of rudeness or rejection of thanks.